 The main reasons for complaints were that often bills don’t match the meter readings and that the statements received were higher than expected.

-Below are the respective reviews given from available websites and the amount of reviewers on each
+Below are the respective reviews given from available websites.

 Prices & Tariffs